westprophet/version-tracking-manager/examples/REACT-EXAMPLE.en.md

 }
 ```

-## Step 4: Using the Hook to Display Change Logs
+## Step 4: Using the Hook to Display Changelogs

-Utilize the `useChangeLog` hook to manage the display of change logs in your application:
+Use the `useChangeLog` hook to manage the display of changelogs in your application:

 ```javascript
 // useChangeLog.js